ailabspace/turtlebot2-noetic/teleop.md

 # Teleop the Turtlebot2 with a Keyboard or Joystick

 Perhaps the easiest and yet fun thing to do with a mobile robot is to be able to tele-operate it.
-If you have set up ROS multimachine, you can teleop the mobile robot while viewing its camera giving you a basic telepresence.
+If you have set up ROS multiple machine (ROS MM), you can teleop the mobile robot while viewing its camera giving you a basic telepresence.
 - The most conveniently available teleop controller is probably the PC keyboard.
-The keyboard may be attached (ideally wireless) to the Turtlebot PC, or a remote PC (in case of ROS multimachine setup).
+The keyboard may be attached (ideally wireless) to the Turtlebot PC, or a remote PC (in case of ROS MM environment).
 - Another conveniently available controllers are the game joysticks, e.g. the Sony Playstation DualShock controllers.
 - Here we setup for keyboard, PS3 and PS4 controllers.

 ## Teleop with Keyboard

-The robot can be conveniently operated if you have a wireless keyboard, or you work on a remote PC on ROS multimachines environment.
+The robot can be conveniently operated if you have a wireless keyboard, or you work on a remote PC on ROS MM environment.

-- In the case of ROS multimachines environment, nodes that access a specific hardware (e.g. Kobuki, Astra camera, keyboard) should be running on the PC where the hardware is attached to.
+- In the case of ROS MM environment, nodes that access a specific hardware (e.g. Kobuki, Astra camera, keyboard) should be running on the PC where the hardware is attached to.

 ### Telepresence

 - Run each command in a new terminal

-  - Bringup (in case of ROS multimachines environment, run on the PC where the Kobuki is attached, i.e. the Turtlebot2)
+  - Bringup (in case of ROS MM environment, run on the PC where the Kobuki is attached, i.e. the Turtlebot2)
   ``` bash
   roslaunch turtlebot_bringup minimal.launch
   ```

-  - Use `rqt_image_view` to select the image topic to view
+  - Use `rqt_image_view` to select the image topic to view (in case of ROS MM environment, this can run on any PC, usually on the remote PC where the display is available)
   ``` bash
   rosrun rqt_image_view rqt_image_view
   ```

-  - Teleop (in case of ROS multimachines environment, run on the PC where the keyboard is attached, e.g. the remote PC)
+  - Teleop (in case of ROS MM environment, run on the PC where the keyboard is attached, e.g. the remote PC)
   ``` bash
   roslaunch turtlebot_teleop keyboard_teleop.launch
   ```